Pros and Cons of Using a Personal Line of Credit for Business Expenses

 Instead, understand the pros and cons of using a personal line of credit.
 That way, you’ll be equipped to:

-- Understand if it’s right for you.
+- Understand if this financing option is right for you.

-- Know how to use it.
+- Know how to best utilize it.

-- Compare it to other financing options.
+- Compare it to other business financing options.

-After opening an account with a financial institution, you get immediate and ongoing access to a certain amount of money for an agreed-upon time-frame.
+After opening an account with a financial institution, you get immediate and ongoing access to a certain amount of money (a credit limit) for an agreed-upon time-frame.
 It’s flexible because you can access the money and pay it back as soon as you like.
 Remember, though, since it’s a loan, you’ll be charged interest on the money you borrow!